 Effective planning is especially important for students transitioning into or out of ECPP Education Programs.
 School board and ECPP Services staff must plan and facilitate effective transitions so that students receive both continuous education and ECPP Services with minimal disruption when they enter or exit an ECPP.
-Personalized and precise transition plans reflect the strengths, interests and needs of each child or youth and provide the foundation for successful transition experiences.
+Personalized and precise transition plans reflect student agency, lived experience, strengths, needs, and interests of each student and provide the foundation for successful transition experiences.
 Effective transition planning supports and improves the continuity of education and programs and services for students.

-See Appendix 1: Education Plan and Transition Plan Checklist for a list of elements that should be included in the Transition plan.
+See Appendix 1: Education Plan and Transition Plan Checklist for a list of elements that should be included in the Transition Plan.